 *gets onto soapbox*

 Listen, this is truly directed at everyone, not just authors who perpetuate the culture with characters like this – but at the very least can we recognize the contradiction of hundreds of thousands of females claiming to be “not like other girls” in a chorus?
-And why is it so mandatory for women to internalize that kind of hate for our gender, for “girly” things, like it’s the only way to be validated or seen as worthy?
+Why is it so mandatory for women to internalize that kind of hate for our gender, for “girly” things, like it’s the only way to be validated or seen as worthy?

 “Yes, those other girls are awful, but not me.
 I’m special.
 I like beer and football and can kill spiders.”

-What we really should be doing is saying we are not whatever idea of what being a girl has been constructed to be for us by society, media, etc. Very few of us are that constructed image.
+What we really should be doing is saying we are not whatever idea of what being a girl has been constructed for us by society, media, etc. Very few of us are that constructed image.
 We, for some reason, accept it to be true of other females, but not ourselves.
 “They are like other girls, but not me!”

-We should be recognizing that’s bullshit.
+Hello!
+That’s bullshit.
 It’s a fucking lie.
 And authors should be writing characters that are not dialled up to eleven with all these “not like other girls” traits, and instead try to create robust female characters who feel human because they can comfortably exist within their own personalities without pointing out how interesting we should think they are because they have tattoos or ride a motorcycle.

 Also, Merri and Finley aren’t doing anyone any favours by not dumping their cheating boyfriends, and being all wishy-washy on taking these assholes back.
 It would have been nice to see female characters standing up for how they want to be loved.
 Just saying.